AndrewPBartson/vistagram/README.md

-# DevConnector
+# Vista-gram

 ## Status of Project

-Nov 21, 2020

-- MongoDb is working.
+January 2, 2021

-- Login and registration are working on backend.
+- Server code and backend APIs are complete
-- Most backend functionality is working.
-- For development, all dates are set to Date.now()

-## Features to Add

-- Build frontend, piece-a-cake
+- UI needs many bug-fixes and improvements
+- Ready to deploy to Heroku